Stephan Lewies: Harlequins

+In April 2024, he captained Harlequins as they beat Glasgow Warriors to record their first ever knockout stage victory in the European Champions Cup.
+The following weekend he captained the side to their first ever Champions Cup semi-final beating Bordeaux Begles 42-41 away in the quarter finals.
+Lewies scored a try, prevented another one and got a try assist in 41-32 victory over league leaders Northampton Saints in the Big Summer Kick Off fixture hosted at Twickenham Stadium.

+Ahead of the 2024-25 season he relinquished the captaincy after four years to Alex Dombrandt.
+In December 2024, he signed an extension to his contract with Harlequins to keep him at the club for at least a seventh season.
+During this time he revealed he had nearly retired from rugby the season prior after a sustaining a series of injuries.
+In February 2025, he scored his first try of season during a Premiership Cup against Saracens.

 International

 After Bakkies Botha became unavailable and Flip van der Merwe got injured, Springbok coach Heyneke Meyer called up Lewies for the Test match against Scotland.
 Lewies made his test debut on 28 June 2014, replacing stand-in captain Victor Matfield in the 55–6 thump over Scotland in Port Elizabeth.

 In 2016, Lewies was included in a South Africa 'A' squad that played a two-match series against a touring England Saxons team.
 He was named in the starting line-up for their first match in Bloemfontein, but ended on the losing side as the visitors ran out 32–24 winners.